knpatel401/tictactoe/README.md

 # tictactoe
-This code illustrates some based concepts of reinforcement learning via the game of tic-tac-toe.
+This code illustrates some basic concepts of reinforcement learning via the game of tic-tac-toe.
 Of course, the game of tic-tac-toe is simple enough that the optimal strategy can be easily found with a brute force search, but here the goal is to use this simple game to provide